Clutter-Robust Vision-Language-Action Models through Object-Centric and Geometry Grounding: Experiments

 \textbf{Language prompts.} We use a small set of paraphrased instruction templates to reduce sensitivity to a single phrasing: \begin{itemize} \item \textit{``place \texttt{<object>} in the bin''} \item \textit{``put \texttt{<object>} into the bin''} \item \textit{``pick up \texttt{<object>} and place it in the bin''} \item \textit{``grasp \texttt{<object>} and drop it into the bin''} \end{itemize}

 \textbf{Implementation details.}

 \emph{Perception grounding module (frozen).} We employ the 8B-Instruct model of Qwen3-VL as the VLM backbone owing to its remarkable reasoning ability at manageable latency.
 The VLM is deployed using two A6000 GPUs.
+For all grounding calls, the VLM receives the preprocessed RGB observations used throughout the system, without additional cropping or upscaling.

 \emph{Action policy (trainable).} We instantiate the action policy with Pi-0 and Pi-0 FAST backbones.
 We denote the resulting grounded policies as \textbf{OBEYED Pi-0} and \textbf{OBEYED Pi-0 FAST}.
 Both models are initialized from the publicly released checkpoints and fine-tuned for 50K iterations with low-rank adaptation~\cite{lora_iclr2022} on the collected demonstrations, using a fixed learning rate of \(1\times 10^{-5}\) and a batch size of 128.
 Fine-tuning is distributed across four NVIDIA A6000 GPUs, and inference runs on a single GPU on the robot workstation.
+Before Pi-0 or Pi-0 FAST inference, the grounded base- and wrist-view observations are resized to \(224\times224\), following the OpenPI policy transform.
 Throughout all experiments, the perceptual grounding module is kept frozen; only the VLA policy parameters are updated during fine-tuning.
-At test time, we follow prior work and execute only a cut-off horizon of \(H=10\) actions of the predicted trajectory for both Pi-0 and Pi-0 FAST, then re-plan with the next forward pass.
+For inference, we follow prior work and execute a cut-off horizon of \(H=10\) actions of the predicted trajectory for both Pi-0 and Pi-0 FAST before querying the policy again from the next observation.

+\emph{Closed-loop test-time execution.} At test time, the task-aware base-view grounding stage is run only once on the initial frame to identify the instruction-relevant objects, since the scene remains largely static over a rollout and this avoids repeating the expensive base-view grounding step at every control cycle.
+The selected base-view masks are then propagated across the rest of the rollout.
+On each control cycle, we run segmentation on the current observations, use the tracked base-view anchors to perform wrist-view cross-view matching, and apply geometric grounding to form the clutter-free observations fed to the VLA.
+Afterwards, the VLA predicts the next action trajectory, which we execute sequentially.
+We then obtain the next observation and proceed to the next control cycle.